 The Town of Lincoln is working on a variety of initiatives to address Stormwater, Hazard Mitigation and Climate Resiliency.
-The programs below describe each program and this effort.
+The programs below describe each program.

 MUNICIPAL VULNERABILITY PREPAREDNESS (MVP)

-The Town was recently awarded $20,000 for a new state planning grant (MVP) which, building on the work that was done under the Hazard Mitigation Planning process and MAGIC Climate Change Resiliency Plan is designed to help cities and towns assess their vulnerability to climate change, identifying both risks and strategies for creating resiliency in such areas as infrastructure and energy, agriculture and forestry, transportation and other service areas.
+The Town was awarded a $20,000 planning grant (MVP) to help Lincoln assess its vulnerability to climate change, identify risks and strategies for creating resiliency in such areas as infrastructure and energy, agriculture and forestry, transportation and other service areas.

 The Completed plan was approved by the Executive Office of Energy and Environmental Affair and Lincoln is now designated a state-certified MVP community, making it eligible for additional state grants to implement the plan’s recommended actions.
-The Town anticipates applying for grant funding in July 2019.
+Click here to view the plan.